CompuTec/computec-docs/docs/labels/setup/configuration/company-installation-and-configuration.md

 1. Right-click on the table and choose "Add".
 2. Specify the employee and department for which the rule will be valid (you can select "All" for both values).
 3. Choose the Object Type for which the rule is set.
-4. In columns SAP, PDC, WMS, and PF, you can choose an action for a specific application with which CompuTec Labels is connected.
+4. In columns SAP, PDC, WMS, and ProcessForce, you can choose an action for a specific application with which CompuTec Labels is connected.
 You can choose the following actions:

     - **OnChange**: Printing starts on the update of a document.
     - **Add**: Printing starts with the addition of a document.